-These search advertising benchmarks for 2022 are broken down into:
+These updated search advertising benchmarks are broken down into:

-Plus, WordStream created helpful interactive charts so you can find what you’re looking for—fast—and compare data from 2021 to this year!
+Plus, WordStream created helpful charts so you can find what you’re looking for—fast—and compare data from 2022 to this year!

 We’re sharing some of the data along with expert insights and tips here.
 But if you want to check out the full charts and comparisons (which we highly recommend!), you can do so here.